ben-girardet/pray-project/PROGRESS.md

 - [x] Make preview work with the right datas (except prayer)
 - [x] Memorize previous username for fast login

-## Prayer Model
+## 29.11.2020 Prayer Model

 - [x] Define prayer model
 - [x] Display prayers inside conversation
 - [x] Add tests for prayers

-## Praying View (playlist)
+## 01.12.2020 Praying View (playlist)

-- [ ] Playlist with nice navigation (the cool thing from previous app was that when you mention that you pray you automatically get the next topic)
+- [x] Playlist with nice navigation (the cool thing from previous app was that when you mention that you pray you automatically get the next topic)

+## 02.12.2020 Server cache with Redis

+- [x] Add a cache layer with redis (https://medium.com/@haimrait/how-to-add-a-redis-cache-layer-to-mongoose-in-node-js-a9729181ad69)

+## 05.12.2020

+- [x] Upgrade to latest FAST
 - [ ] Mark prayer as answered

 ## Next

 - [ ] Ensure a nice register process